Charlotta Bass: Background

 Charlotta Amanda Spears was born on February 14, 1874, to Hiram and Kate Spears.
 Some sources give her birthplace as in Sumter, South Carolina, while other sources suggest she was born in Little Compton, Rhode Island.
 She was the sixth child of eleven.
 Her sister was Victorine Spears Kinloch.
 She received an education from public schools and one semester at Pembroke College in Brown University.
 When she was twenty years old, she moved to live with her brother Ellis in Providence, Rhode Island, where she worked selling subscriptions for the Providence Watchman, a local Black newspaper.
 Spears worked for the Providence Watchman for about ten years.

 She moved to California at age 36 for her health and ended up working at the California Eagle.
 Her first job at the California Eagle consisted of selling subscriptions.
 When its founder John Neimore died, she assumed the role of editor for the paper.
 She later became the owner of the California Eagle after purchasing it in auction for fifty dollars.
 At this time she took courses at Columbia University and University of California.
-In 1912, a new editor, Joseph Bass joined the Eagle.
-Bass had been one of the founders of the Topeka Plaindealer.
+In 1912, a new editor, Joseph Blackburn Bass joined the Eagle.
+Bass had worked at the predecessor of the Topeka Plaindealer and established a newspaper in Montana.
 He shared his concern with Spears about the injustice and racial discrimination in society.

-Marriage and family

-Charlotta Spears married Joseph Bass, and they ran the Eagle together.
+Spears married Joseph Bass and hey ran the Eagle together.
 She had no children.